tuzz/lehmer/README.md

 ### Tests

 Tests can be run with `cargo test`.
-Units tests are in files next to their modules and integration tests are in `tests/`.
+Unit tests are in files next to their modules and integration tests are in `tests/`.

 ### Contributions